Equipped for achievement

 Facilities include cold storerooms, a plant growth room, preparation rooms, a muffle furnace room, 12 fume cupboards, storage space and office space for technical staff.
 Lockers are provided so students can follow best practice and leave their coats and bags outside the labs.

-The laboratories are used mainly for undergraduate teaching and project work, with some masters-level work also taking place there.
+The laboratories are used mainly for undergraduate teaching and project work, with some Master's Degree work also taking place there.

 Hazelrigg Weather Station